 The majority of deposits are required within 180 days of signing the purchase agreement.

-A big mistake buyers make with new construction homes is assuming the home is going to be perfect.
+A big mistake buyers make with new construction homes not knowing when to set up a home inspection.
+This is because they’re assuming the home is going to be perfect.
 Because of that, they don’t get an inspection.
 Even if you hired the best builder in DeBary with a stellar reputation, there could still be some issues.
 That’s why it’s crucial to have a real estate agent and a home inspector who understand the process.

 It’s incredibly important to get an inspection on your new construction home before you move in.
 Whether there are simple cosmetic oversights or significant issues with something not being built to Florida hurricane code requirements, a home inspection gives you the legal protection you need to ensure these are remedied to your satisfaction.